Kiribati – improving access to care and treatment of Viral Hepatitis in Kiribati

 The distribution of Strongyloides stercoralis in Australia – the Serology Mapping Project

 Selected Victorian population data for whom a medical practitioner has ordered a test for Strongyloidiasis and the test was positive has been collected and supplied for the Strongyloides Serology Mapping project.
 The aim of the project is to document the extent of the geographical distribution of places in Australia where Strongyloides stercoralis occurs.
 This evidence will enable appropriate steps to be taken towards the eradication of the disease strogyloidiasis, caused by these parasites.

-Suellen Nicholson is a Senior Medical Scientist heading the Infectious Diseases Serology Laboratory, including the State HIV Reference laboratory, World Health Organization (WHO) Western Pacific Regional Reference Laboratory for Measles/Rubella and WHO Collaborating Centre for Viral Hepatitis at the Victorian Infectious Diseases Reference Laboratory (VIDRL).
+Suellen Nicholson is a Senior Medical Scientist heading the Infectious Diseases Serology Laboratory, including the State HIV Reference Laboratory, World Health Organization (WHO) Western Pacific Region serology components of the Reference Laboratory for Measles/Rubella and WHO Collaborating Centre for Viral Hepatitis at the Victorian Infectious Diseases Reference Laboratory (VIDRL).
 Suellen has thirty years’ experience working in serology laboratories, focussed on testing and result interpretation for viruses, bacteria and parasites.
-In addition to diagnostic, reference and public health work, Suellen has lead a number of research projects and is currently the Primary Reviewer for the Royal College of Pathologists of Australasia HIV Serology Quality Assurance Program.
+In addition to diagnostic, reference and public health work, Suellen has lead a number of research projects and is currently a member of Royal College of Pathologists of Australasia Serology Advisory Committee.